 A summary of CDC recommendations for prevention of flu transmission in healthcare settings is provided below.
 (This list is not complete; see “Resources” at the end of this course for a link to the complete CDC recommendations.)

 - Provide opportunities for all employees to receive the flu vaccine at work.

 - Before patients and visitors arrive at a healthcare setting, instruct them to inform healthcare personnel if they have symptoms of any respiratory infection and to take appropriate prevention actions (e.g., wear a mask).

 - During periods of influenza activity, limit elective visits by patients with suspected or confirmed influenza.

 - Take steps to ensure all persons with symptoms of a respiratory infection adhere to respiratory hygiene, cough etiquette, hand hygiene, and triage procedures throughout the visit.

-- Post visual alerts about the previous steps in strategic locations throughout the healthcare facility.
+- Post visual alerts about the steps described above in strategic locations throughout the healthcare facility.